mliew21396/remote-work-u3/week-7/2-eloquent-js/javascript_notes.md

 - What does console.log do and when would you use it?
 What Ruby method is this similar to?

 - Write a program that asks for a user to input their favorite food.
-If they input a string, say: "Hey!
+After they hit return have the program say: "Hey!
 That's my favorite too!"
-If they put something other than a string, return "I wouldn't eat that."

 Use the browser console to do this one.
 Node does not support the `prompt` function.
 Paste your solution in the box below.